Amsterdam/authz_admin/docs/sphinx101.rst

 ReST formatting
 ---------------

-For details on basic rST foramtting, see the :ref:`sphinx:rst-primer`
+For details on basic rST formatting, see the :ref:`sphinx:rst-primer`

 *   *emphasis*, **strong empasis**, ``code``
 *   *``nesting``* ``*won’t*`` ````work````